 Since hitting the U.S. market in 2017, this system has allowed PWDs to get a glucose reading whenever they want just by scanning the little white round sensor worn on the arm.
 The Libre 2 became available in 2020, offering optional alerts for low and high blood sugars.
 The mobile app was released in 2021, which eliminated the need to scan the sensor with the handheld reader.

 But Libre 3 promises to elevate the tech to full-CGM functionality because it will no longer require any sensor scanning to provide real-time glucose readings.
 Instead, Libre 3 generates a real-time glucose reading every minute, displaying that result on the compatible mobile app on iPhone or Android.
 This continuous stream of data allows optional alerts for high and low blood sugars, along with glucose results.
-This is a big leap forward compared to Libre 2 that still requires a confirmation scan to get a numeric reading and does not offer any alerts.
+This is a big leap forward compared to Libre 2 that still requires a confirmation scan to get a numeric reading.

 Libre 3’s round, fully disposable sensor is also much smaller and thinner, the thickness of just two pennies (rather than two stacked quarters in earlier versions).
 Per Abbott, that is a more than 70 percent size reduction that uses 41 percent less plastic.

-The Libre 3 received international approval in September 2020, and with a pivotal clinical trial completed in the United States, we’ll likely see the Libre 3 submitted before long and maybe more will be known in 2022.
+The Libre 3 received international approval in September 2020, and with a pivotal clinical trial completed and the technology now filed with FDA, we’ll likely see the Libre 3 hit the market before too long.

 We at DiabetesMine like to call ourselves “skeptical optimists,” so we’re hoping this year can bring meaningful advancements, accessible to as many PWDs as possible.